stevendborrelli/function-deletion-protection/README.md

 The function can be installed in a Crossplane [Composition Pipeline](https://docs.crossplane.io/latest/composition/compositions/).

+### Function Customization

-The only setting is `cacheTTL`, which configures the [Function Response Cache](https://docs.crossplane.io/latest/operations/operation/#function-response-cache).
+Setting `cacheTTL`, configures the [Function Response Cache](https://docs.crossplane.io/latest/operations/operation/#function-response-cache).
+This can reduce the number of times the function is called.

 ```yaml
     - step: protect-resources